Nate Amos

-Nate Amos (born January 8, 1991), also known as This is Lorelei, is an American singer, songwriter, record producer, and the lead guitarist and producer of indie pop band Water from Your Eyes.
+Nate Amos (born January 8, 1991), also known as This Is Lorelei, is an American singer, songwriter, record producer, and the lead guitarist and producer of indie pop band Water from Your Eyes.

 Career

+Amos began using the name This Is Lorelei around 2013, after he relocated to Chicago.
+In 2015, he met Rachel Brown and formed Water from Your Eyes.
+Amos released his studio album Box for Buddy, Box for Star (2024), through Double Double Whammy under the name This Is Lorelei.
+He later announced a deluxe version, which was released on April 25, 2025.
+He released a follow-up, Holo Boy, on December 12, 2025.
+The album consists of newly-rerecorded versions of songs he wrote and released between 2014 and 2021.
+On April 17, 2026, Amos released a "super deluxe" version of Box for Buddy, Box for Star, which includes new covers of the original album's songs.
+He then signed to Matador Records and announced new tour dates on May 12, 2026.
+On September 11, 2026, Amos released a new album, The Singer in My Band.

+Personal life

 Amos lived with his family on a rural mountainside in St. Johnsbury, Vermont.
-He began using the name This Is Lorelei around 2013, after he relocated again to Chicago and put his bad habits behind him.
-In 2015, he would meet Rachel Brown and form Water from Your Eyes.
-Amos would release his studio album Box for Buddy, Box for Star (2024), through Double Double Whammy under the name This is Lorelei.
-He would later announce a deluxe version, which was released on April 25, 2025.
+His father Bob Amos and sister Sarah Amos perform as a bluegrass duo, and were featured on the 2026 "Super Deluxe" version of Box for Buddy, Box for Star.
+As of 2025, Amos is in a relationship with his Water from Your Eyes bandmate Al Nardo.

 Musical style

 Jake Nevins, writing for Interview Magazine, felt that for Box for Buddy, Box for Star, Amos had decided to "let his stylistic tendencies run free", including "Postal Service-esque electro-pop" on "Perfect Hand", and, in his own words, a "Bruce Hornsby-ass piano" hook on the '80s synth-pop banger "Dancing in the Club”; while Alex Hudson of Exclaim! felt that Box for Buddy, Box for Star had incorporated influences of classic country.